-Robert A. Horse, Oglala Lakota, is the founder and owner of Maza Tipi Oyate and an advocate for the marginalized and oppressed.
+Robert Horse Stands Waiting, Oglala Lakota, is the founder and advocate of Maza Tipi Oyate and advocate for indigenous communities.

 He also thanks his family for keeping his spirit strong for all the years he has been incarcerated.
 He dreams of the day that he will be amongst you all, and for an opportunity to start a family and do his part in creating the better world we all yearn for.
 He remembers all of you when he enters the sacred Inipi (Sweat Lodge) every week.

 Biography of the Founder, Robert Horse.